ITOCHU Corporation

 -

 The company makes this commitment through the GPSNR Policy Framework.
 Full points have therefore been awarded on the basis of the company's alignment with GPSNR Policy Components that fully meet the SPOTT indicator criteria.
-The company commits to respect legal and customary land tenure rights.
+The company's own reporting only covers commitment to respect customary land tenure rights.

 -